2L Short Path Distillation Kit

 This Kit Does NOT include a vacuum pump or circulator.
 Please see the below recommendations for both as well as recommended add-ons.
 Or check out our 2L Standard Distillation Turnkey Setup which includes vacuum pump and circulator.

 Crossbar pictured is not included.
-We recommend purchasing multiple lab stands to accomodate your specific needs.
+We recommend purchasing multiple lab stands to accommodate your specific needs.

 Recommended Vacuum Pumps: